John Oldcastle: Open rebellion

-Oldcastle now put himself at the head of a widespread Lollard conspiracy, which assumed a definite political character.
-The plan was to seize the King and his brothers during a Twelfth-night mumming at Eltham, and establish some sort of commonwealth.
-Oldcastle was to be Regent, the king, nobility and clergy placed under restraint, and the abbeys dissolved and their riches shared out.
-King Henry, forewarned of their intention by a spy, moved to London, and when the Lollards assembled in force in St Giles's Fields on 10 January they were easily dispersed by the king and his forces.
+Oldcastle now put himself at the head of a widespread Lollard conspiracy.
+Despite the Christian pacifism preached by Wycliffe, the conspiracy were plotting regime change using violence and, if necessary, even civil war.
+The plan was to seize the King and his brothers in a palace coup during the Twelfth-night mumming at Eltham, and establish some sort of Commonwealth.
+Oldcastle would to be declared Regent, the king, English nobility and clergy would then be imprisoned.
+The religious orders would be forcibly dissolved and the property of the Catholic Church in England was to be divided up among the Lollards and used to create a new ruling class.
+King Henry, forewarned of Oldcastle's intentions by two moles inside the Lollard movement, instead moved to London.
+When the Lollard army assembled in force in St Giles's Fields on 10 January they were easily defeated by the king and the vastly superior numbers in his forces.

-Oldcastle himself escaped into deepest northwest Herefordshire, and for nearly four years avoided capture.
+Oldcastle escaped into deepest northwest Herefordshire, and for nearly four years avoided capture.

-He is believed to have been privy to the Southampton Plot in July 1415, when he stirred some movement in the Welsh Marches.
-On the failure of the scheme he went again into hiding.
+He is believed to have been privy to the Southampton Plot in July 1415, when the Lollards pledged support and Oldcastle stirred some movement in the Welsh Marches.
+However, following the failure of the scheme he went again into hiding.

 Capture and death

 In November 1417 his hiding-place was at last discovered and he was captured by Edward Charleton, 5th Baron Cherleton.
 Some historians believed he was captured in the upland Olchon Valley of western Herefordshire adjacent to the Black Mountains, Wales, not far from the village of Oldcastle itself in his family's old heartlands.
 He is said to have been hiding with some Lollard friends at a glade on Pant-mawr farm in Broniarth, Wales, called Cobham's Garden.

 The principal agents in the capture were four of the tenants of Edward Charleton, 5th Baron Cherleton, two of them being Ieuan and Sir Gruffudd Vychan, sons of Gruffudd ap Ieuan.

 Oldcastle who was "sore wounded ere he would be taken", was brought to London in a horse-litter.
 The reward for his capture was awarded to Baron Cherleton, but he died before receiving it, though a portion was paid to his widow in 1422.

 On 14 December he was formally condemned, on the record of his previous conviction, and that same day was hanged in St Giles's Fields, and burnt "gallows and all".
-It is not clear whether he was burnt alive or hanged and quartered first.
+It is not clear whether he was burnt alive for heresy or whether he was hanged, drawn, and quartered for high treason first.